makeevolution/notes/k8s/kubernetes.md

 ### Debugging issues
 - How to get into a `crashloopbackoff` container: in the container yaml, set this: `command: ["sh", "-c", "while true; do echo hello; sleep 86400; done"]`
 - How to copy file or folder from pod container to host: `kubectl cp -c yourbackendcontainernameinthepod <your-namespace>/<your-backend-pod-name-get-it-from-kubectl-get-pods>:mydesireddatabase.sqlite mydesireddatabase.sqlite`; you may get warning but ignore it, file/folder is copied
+- If you wanna talk, from outside your cluster (e.g. VDI terminal when you were at AMLS) to a pod whose port is exposed to a service with name aldo-elasticsearch in your namespace: `kubectl port-forward --namespace aldo-elasticsearch svc/aldo-elasticsearch 9200:9200`
 ------------------------------------------------------------
 Get all objects currently registered: kubectl get all